WP-API/docs/extending-the-rest-api/adding-rest-api-support-for-custom-content-types.md

 ```

-For custom taxnomies it is almost the same.
+For custom taxonomies it is almost the same.
 You can use the `register_taxonomy_args` filter that exists since WordPress version 4.4.0.

 ```php
 /**